 - Request IPO for an appointment for any further inquiry or question in JOHN 102.

 There are limited options for off-campus employment.
 Permission for off-campus employment is granted for very specific reasons and must be approved by both IPO and USCIS.
 Any off-campus employment without permission from college can result in serious violation of campus and immigration policy.
 The following is the eligibility requirement:

 - You must be in valid F-1 status for at least nine months to be eligible.

 - Your work must be related to your field of study for a specific period of time.

 - It may be part-time during the school year or full-time during vacation periods.

 Please contact us to inquire for more information.

-2020 income tax season officially starts on 2/12/2021, and the due date is 4/15/2021.
-Every year, anyone who earned wages in the US must declare their total earnings to the Internal Revenue Service and pay any taxes owed - or be refunded any overpayment of taxes (taken out of each paycheck).
+Every year, anyone who earns wages in the US must declare their total earnings to the Internal Revenue Service and pay any taxes owed - or be refunded any overpayment of taxes (taken out of each paycheck).

-Additionally, all international students must file a Form 8843 if you were in the US as an F student for even a short time during 2020, even if you didn't earn any wages in the US and don't need to file 1040NR.
+Additionally, all international students must file a Form 8843 if you were in the US as an F student for even a short time during the year, even if you didn't earn any wages in the US and don't need to file 1040NR.